Where Procter & Gamble Stands With Analysts - Procter & Gamble (NYSE:PG)

-Procter & Gamble PG has observed the following analyst ratings within the last quarter:
+Analysts have provided the following ratings for Procter & Gamble PG within the last quarter:

 |Bullish